willtennien/custom-chrome/README.md

 ============

 1. Put this folder somewhere permanent
-2. In Chrome, go to the extensions page (chrome://extensions)
+2. In Chrome, go to the extensions page (<a href='chrome://extensions'>chrome://extensions</a>))
-2. Enable Developer Mode
+2. Enable Developer Mode in the top right
 3. Drag the this folder anywhere on the page to import it

-Don't delete the folder afterward
+Don't delete this folder afterward